martinpaljak/GlobalPlatformPro/README.md

  * Unistall `applet.cap` (with AID information from the CAP):

         gp -uninstall applet.cap

+ * Reistall `applet.cap` (with AID information from the CAP):

+        gp -reinstall applet.cap

  * Create new instance of applet `D2760001240102000000000000000000` from package `D27600012401` with AID `D2760001240102000000000272950000`: